tanm-ast/gfs-downscaling-sr/README.md

-# GFS Downscaling with Factorized Super-Resolution
+# GFS Upscaling with Factorized Super-Resolution

 This repository contains a prototype deep learning pipeline for spatio-temporal